hailey-royle/conlang/docs.md

 # conlang docs

-*this documentation is a very crude state and only ment to be usefull to me, others be warned*
+*this documentation is in a very crude state and only ment to be usefull to me, others be warned*

 ## goals

-i am making this languages as a personal project in an attempt to change the way i think
+i am making this language as a personal project in an attempt to change the way i think
-this language should force the user to be explicitly aware of the connections between the words said, piritcularly cause and effect
+the language should force the user to be explicitly aware of the connections between the words said, pirticularly cause and effect
 i intend this language for personal use, primarily with thinking, secondly with writing and speaking
 the language should be as simple as is reasonable
 the language should sound good